dmytrostriletskyi/django-telegram-login/README.md

 </script>
 ```

+A list of user data is following: first_name, last_name, username, photo_url, auth_date (unix datetime) and hash.
+The two last you do not realy need in development.

 So you can handle it on the front-end or make a `AJAX` call to back-end and transfer a data.

-`Redirect` redirects user to the specified link - link will contain a user data in get request params in url.
+`Redirect` transfers user to the specified link - it will contain a user data in get request params in url.

 ```python
 telegram_login_widget = create_redirect_login_widget(